 Cody follows with the basic explanation of how SATP and PSP works.
 Then he explains why some storage vendors recommend adjusting the default Round Robin I/Os quantity per single path until switching to the next path.
 The reason is not the performance but faster failover in case of some storage paths issues.
 If you want to know how to change such setting, read VMware KB 2069356.

 Jason continues with the iSCSI topic which is, based on VMware GSS, the #1 problem.
 The first recommendation is to not expose LUNs used for the virtual environment to some other external systems or functions.
 The only exception might be RDM LUNs used for OS level clustering, but this is the special use case.
 Another topic is the teaming and port binding.
 Some kind of the teaming is highly recommended.
 The iSCSI port binding is preferred.
 The port binding will give you load balancing and fail-over not only on link failure but also on SCSI sense code.
 This will help you in situations when the network path is OK but the target LUN is not available for whatever reasons.
 I wrote the blog post about this topic here.
 It is about the advanced option enable_action_OnRetryErrors and as far as I know, it was not enabled by default in vSphere 6.5 but probably is in 6.7.
 I did not test it so it should be validated before implemented into production.
 Jason explained, that in vSphere 6.0 and below, port binding did not allow you to do network L3 routing, therefore NIC teaming was the only way to go in environments where initiators and targets (iSCSI portals) were in different IP subnets.
 However, since vSphere 6.5, iSCSI can leverage dedicated TCP/IP stack, therefore default gateway can be specified for VMkernel port used for iSCSI.
-So from vSphere 6.5 port-binding is highly recommended over NIC teaming.
 After, Jason explains the difference among software iSCSI adapter, dependent iSCSI adapters (iSCSI offloaded to the hardware), iSER (iSCSI over RDMA).

 The mic is handed over to Cody, and Cody is sharing with the audience the information about the new Round Robin enhanced policy, available in vSphere 6.7 U1 which considers I/O latency for path selection.
 For more info read my blog post here.